-We conclude that the treatment caused emissions to decline in the treatment relative to the control group.
+In summary, treatment caused emissions to decline in the treatment relative to the control group.
 The estimated decline is observed both in the raw data and under plausible alternative assumptions on missing pollution readings.
 The estimated magnitude of the pollution decline is similar to that targeted by the regulator.